vitiral/simple-quality/README.md

 - an easy to use tool
 - a new way of looking at things

-This is the central premises of this book: you don't need to understand technical jargon or complex test methodologies to realize huge gains in the quality of your software.
-Some simple vocabulary, new tools and new ways of looking at things are all you need to get the same benefits as learning revision control.
+This is the central premise of this book: you don't need to understand technical jargon or complex test methodologies to realize huge gains in the quality of your software.
+Some simple vocabulary, new tools and new ways of looking at things are all you need.

-> All examples in this book are public domain.
-The rest of the book is released
+> All code/documentation examples in this book are public domain.
+The rest of
-> under the [GNU GPLv3 License][3].
+> the book is licensed under the [GNU GPLv3 License][3].

 [1]: https://vitiral.gitbooks.io/simple-quality/content/
 [2]: https://github.com/vitiral/simple-quality/issues